 Comparative Assessment of Machine Learning Models in EEG-Based Sentence Classification

-Keywords: EEG sentence classification, Machine learning, Model comparison
+EEG sentence classification, Machine learning, Model comparison

 Abstract